If things go wrong

 Credit Contracts and Consumer Finance Act 2003, ss 85–87, 93, 94; District Court Act 2016, s 74

-You can take civil court action against a lender if you think they’ve breached the CCCF Act:
+If you want, you can also take civil court action against a lender if you think they’ve breached the CCCF Act:

-- The Disputes Tribunal can deal with a wide range of breaches under the Act, but only if the value of credit is under $30,000 (see the chapter “The Disputes Tribunal”).
+- The Disputes Tribunal can deal with a wide range of breaches under the Act, but only if the value of credit is under $30,000 (see: “The Disputes Tribunal”).

 - The District Court will hear claims from $30,000 up to $350,000.